 Discussing policy making at city level (‘city actions’) cannot be done without mentioning the exemplary work of the C40 Cities Climate Leadership Group, which has been around for more than 12 years.
-The group represents 96 of the world’s largest cities with together more then 650 million inhabitants, including London, New York, Paris, Amsterdam and Rotterdam.
+The group represents 96 of the world’s largest cities, representing a total number of more than 650 million inhabitants.
+These cities include London, New York, Paris, Amsterdam and Rotterdam.

-The C40 cities are determined to make an important contribution to the success of the Paris Agreement and have detailed plans to act accordingly.
-It is estimated that by 2050 without actions global warming-related disasters will put 1.3 billion people and $158 trillion worth of assets at risk.
+The C40 cities are determined to make an important contribution to the success of the Paris Agreement and have detailed plans to do so.
+It is estimated that by 2050, if we do not take any preventive action, global warming-related disasters will put 1.3 billion people and $158 trillion worth of assets at risk.
 Most cities have already started reporting observable climate changes.
 The graph below shows the nature of these changes.

 The C40 has published a handful of solid reports – along with Arup and McKinsey – that provide a roadmap towards the 1,5oC trajectory.
-Elsewhere I have summarized the content of these reports, including the targets for cities in different parts of the world to reduce their emissions and to remove CO2 from the air (CCS or negative emissions).
+Elsewhere I have summarized the content of these reports, including the targets for cities in different parts of the world in reducing their emissions and removing CO2 from the air (CCS or negative emissions).

 Until recently, these reports focused on the greenhouse gases produced within the city area.
-In the latest report The future of urban consumption in a 1,5oC world (June 2019) consumption-based emissions (what urban business and citizens use, eat, and wear, and how these things are made and transported) were also considered.
+In the latest report The future of urban consumption in a 1,5oC world (June 2019) consumption-based emissions were also considered.
+These emissions are the ones related to what urban business and citizens use, eat, and wear, and how these things are made and transported.
 85% of the emissions associated with the consumption of goods and services within their boundaries are imported from elsewhere.

-As mentioned above, the contribution of city actions to reducing global warming both includes emissions produced in the city or resulting from consumption by local actors, regardless of where they are produced.
+As mentioned above, the contribution of city actions to reducing global warming includes both emissions produced in the city, and emissions resulting from consumption by local actors, regardless of where they are produced.
 These actions reduce total emissions by 51% at best.
 Of that 51%, only 20% is linked to direct actions by the municipal authorities.
-For the other 80%, other local actors must take the initiative, whether or not stimulated, coordinated or subsidized by the municipal authorities.
+For the other 80%, other local actors must take the initiative, with or without stimulation, coordination or subsidies from municipal authorities.

-Millions of people worldwide are involved in ‘city actions’.
+Millions of people all over the world are involved in ‘city actions’.
 They decide to have fewer children, to enable girls to study, to use energy-saving devices for cooking, to cover their roofs with solar panels, to invest in isolation and heat-pumps, and to change their consumption pattern.
-However, the impact of these decisions is nothing compared to decisions that have to be made at corporate level.
-In a thought-provoking article Derrick Jensen remembers that in the US individual energy consumption was less than 25% of total energy use between 1994 – 2009, 90% of fresh water goes to agriculture and industry and residential and government office waste comprises only 3% of total waste production.
-He concludes that if all Americans did everything to reduce their carbon footprint – among others driving cars and become vegan – US emissions would be reduced by only 22%.
+However, the impact of these decisions is nothing compared to the decisions that have to be made at corporate level.
+In a thought-provoking article Derrick Jensen remembers us of the fact that in the US individual energy consumption was less than 25% of total energy use between 1994 – 2009, that 90% of fresh water goes to agriculture and industry and residential, and that government office waste comprises only 3% of total waste production.
+He concludes that if all Americans did everything to reduce their carbon footprint – amongst others driving cars and going vegan – US emissions would be reduced by only 22%.

 A recent report from the Carbon Disclosure Project reveals that 100 oil and gas producing global corporates are responsible for 71% of all greenhouse gas emissions since 1988.
 These companies hold the most important key to reducing the production of carbon fuels.
 It is suggested that in the years following the signing of the Paris agreement, financial institutions have invested more than $ 478 billion in the exploitation of coal.

-In order to realize the 51% contribution of city actions to the decrease of greenhouse gasses, municipal authorities have a vast informative, coordinative, supportive and legislative task, as apparent in the example of Amsterdam, below.
-The realization of these plans depends from the level of agreement that municipal authorities will reach with as many stakeholders as possible, varying from corporations to (groups of) citizens.
+In order to realize the 51% contribution of city actions to the decrease of greenhouse gasses, municipal authorities have a vast informative, coordinative, supportive and legislative task, as apparent in the example of Amsterdam, to be found below.
+The realization of these plans depends on the level of agreement that municipal authorities will reach with stakeholders (ideally as many as possible), varying from corporations to (groups of) citizens.